Getting Past Your Halfway Mark In Your First Year Of Trucking

 Potentially Earning A Raise

 - Once you hit the halfway point in your first year, a lot of potential doors of opportunity will open for you.
-You have the potential to earn a raise or a performance bases bonus.
+You have the potential to earn a raise or a performance based incentives.
 Different routes may come available for you to take that will help you get home to your family more often.

 Halfway Through Your Contract